partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ### PartiQL’s Window Function Semantics

 In the following section, we first define the semantics for `WINDOWED` clause in PartiQL.
-The PartiQL `WINDOWED` clause can be thought of a standalone operator that inputs a collection of binding tuples and outputs a collection of binding tuples.
+The PartiQL `WINDOWED` clause can be thought of as a standalone operator that inputs a collection of binding tuples and outputs a collection of binding tuples.
 This section proceed in three steps:
  - Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.
  - Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operation over the produced partition data.